 When midnight comes you will have to end that offer, whether you’ve hit your targets or not.
 If you don’t, you risk losing your credibility.

-So, to create a negative frame, you can use words like:
+To create an urgent frame, you can use words like:

-The art of persuasion is crucial if you want to get the maximum results out of your content.
+The art of persuasion is crucial if you want to get the maximum results out of your content marketing.

 For that reason, repetition is a powerful email copywriting technique that drives results.